 Specifies the output filename to write to or standard output by default.

-Create an SPKAC file using the private key in keyfile.
+Create an SPKAC file using the private key specified by filename or uri.
 The -in, -noout, -spksect and -verify options are ignored if present.

 - -passin arg